What Essential Oils Are Safe For Cats? A Complete Guide To Essential Oils For Cats

 1. Lavender essential oil

 Lavender oil has calming properties and a decent scent that won't disturb your cat.
-It has antibacterial properties and can be used as an insect repellant.
+It has properties and can be used as an insect repellant.
 It can also be used to treat fleas and ticks on cats.
 Always ensure to purchase pure essential oil from the right source, especially when using it for your pets.

 2. Frankincense essential oil